spenwall/spencerwallace.ca/posts/2019/2019-08-16-serverless-scraper.md

 When new ads are found we will send those ads to a given email address.
 To do this we will use a service called Mailgun, which is an api email delivery.
 You will need to setup an account and get the api key to use this api.
 You will also need to setup a domain to send from.
 This can be a sandbox account.

-First add the Mailgun dependency
+First add the Mailgun dependency to our project

 `npm install mailgun-js`